TomasBoda/agent-lang/thesis.md

 The left-hand side of the `otherwise` expression consists of any expression containing a value of type AgentObject.
 The right-hand side consists of any expression that does not contain a value of type AgentObject.
 When the `otherwise` expression is being evaluated, AgentLang checks whether the value of type AgentObject on the left-hand side is Null.
 If not, it evaluates the left-hand side expression.
 On the other hand, if the value is Null, it instantly switches to the right-hand side of the expression and evaluates it.

-Otherwise expressions serve as guards for Null values, for we can only tell if the value of type AgentObject is Null or not Null during run-time.
+Otherwise expressions serve as guards for Null values, for we can only tell if the value of type AgentObject is Null or not Null during runtime.
 ```
 define visual_range = 60;